-The Static Address screen lets you assign a static address to a specific Switch interface.
+The Static Address screen lets you assign a static address to a specific interface on the Switch.
 A static address is bound to its assigned interface and cannot be moved.
 If a static address is seen on an interface to which it is not assigned, the address is ignored and is not written to the address table.

-A list of all static addresses on the Switch appears at the bottom of the screen.
-The top part of the screen contains the following fields for creating static address entries:
+A list of all static addresses on the Switch is displayed at the bottom of the Static Address screen.
+The top section of the screen contains the following fields that you use to create static address entries.